notosarme/notosarme/README.md

 - Personal interest in game development.
 - Background in interdisciplinary arts.
 - I like learning new things & working within limitations.
+- **Lately:** I've graduated and have been working on moving across Canada.

+---

+### :computer: Things I've Done:
+- **Wayfinding App for the Visually Impaired:** Worked as the Design Lead for this prototype for the Canadian Aviation and Space Museum.
+Built in STQRY utilizing Bluetooth and other IoT devices.
+Preview [here](https://youtu.be/DznL_CGy4j8).
+- **The Online Indie Artists Club:** Created a lightweight resource finding website that is easy for people with low technical skills to understand and update efficiently.
+Access [here](https://indieartists.club/).

+---

+### :pencil: Currently Working On:
+- A portfolio page for myself, created in Astro. ([Preview](https://tjclayton.vercel.app/))
+- An artist gallery and portfolio, created in React. ([Preview](https://deseronii.vercel.app))

 ---